 - Do you conduct events in the store?
 People have options today, and more than just shopping can usually get them to visit.
 Depending on your target audience, you can choose targeted events every other week to bring people in.

-Retaining Existing Customers
+Strategies to Retain Existing Customers

 In the world of retailing, Customer Lifetime Value, or CLV, is probably the most important metric to measure.
 To put it in simple terms, it measures the amount of money a single customer spends on your product.

 CLV is often measured by extrapolation.
-You take the customer’s buying journey over all past interactions and try to predict what the future looks like.
+You take the customer’s buying journey overall past interactions and try to predict what the future looks like.
 The challenge now is to turn extrapolation into reality.

 And what a challenge it is!